ankane/kms_encrypted/README.md

 end
 ```

-We highly recommend using [Easy Rotation](guides/Easy-Rotation.md) to add it.
+We highly recommend using [easy rotation](guides/Easy-Rotation.md) to add it.

 ## History